 We want to understand when and how this focus on outcomes can be effective for delivering public services, and whether it can be more effective than other options.
 We are looking in particular at approaches that encourage collaboration across sectors, like outcome based commissioning, social impact bonds, and place based approaches, and are exploring how well they work in practice.

-We are using our knowledge to equip government policy-makers with more and better tools to tackle complex social issues.
-We seek to answer the practical questions that leaders in public bodies are asking in their efforts to rally resources and design and deliver programmes to achieve the best outcomes possible.
-We seek to build a stronger ‘civic core’ in governments nationally and locally, so they can nurture and utilise the resources available to respond to the needs of their citizens.
+We are using the knowledge we create to become the global hub for policy-makers and practitioners seeking more and better tools to tackle complex social issues.
+We seek to answer the practical questions that leaders are asking in their efforts to rally resources and design and deliver programmes to achieve the best outcomes possible.
+We seek to help governments nationally and locally strengthen their capacity, so they can nurture and utilise the resources available to respond to the needs of their citizens.

 In order to understand the emerging practice better, we advocate for more openness in the field.
 This will enable us to compare different approaches using high quality data, to understand what best practice looks like and where lessons need to be learned, and to help develop more sustainable models for tackling complex social needs.

-At present, the GO Lab are a team of thirteen academics and professionals from a range of backgrounds across the public, private and social sectors.
+Our team comprises leading academics and professionals from a range of backgrounds across the public, private and social sectors.
 We were established in July 2016 as a partnership between the UK Department for Digital, Culture, Media and Sport (DCMS) and the Blavatnik School of Government at the University of Oxford.
-Since then we have seen rapid growth both in our responsibilities and achievements.
+Since then, we have worked with a range of partners including the UK Home Office and Behavioural Insights Team.
+In 2019 we became the hosts of the Global Knowledge Platform for Impact Bonds and Outcome Based Approaches, which was developed in collaboration with UBS Optimus Foundation, DfID, Ecorys, Social Finance, Maze and the Bertha Centre for Social Entrepreneurship.

 We have published academic research papers on social impact bonds and collaborative approaches to contracting services.
-We have developed introductory and technical guidance on outcomes-based contracting, developed a comprehensive database for UK social impact bonds, and created a range of in depth case studies.
-We run regular workshops, events, and webinars to disseminate our work and support national programmes such as the UK’s £80m Life Chances Fund.
+We have developed introductory and technical guidance on outcomes-based contracting, developed a comprehensive global database of social impact bonds, and created a range of in depth case studies.
+We run the annual global Outcomes Conference and speak at a range of conferences and seminars worldwide, as well as our own programme of events and webinars.
+Our work supports the UK’s £80m Life Chances Fund.